 A closer look reveals widening gaps in income within King County.

 Looking closely at the household income quintiles for King County, we observe a widening gap between the upper and lower quintiles.
-However, since our last analysis in 2013, income in the lower quintiles have begun making gains.
-In 2015, 20% of King County households earned $35,086 or less.
-This represents an increase of 27% over the 2006 figure of $27,634, not adjusted for inflation.
-The second lowest quintile also experienced 28% income growth between 2006 and 2015.
-Between 2013 and 2015, the lower two quintile experienced the fastest income growth, with household incomes increasing by around 17%, making up for sluggish growth during the recession and immediately thereafter.
-The Consumer Price Index for all urban consumers in the Seattle area increased by 20% over that same time period, indicating that incomes even for lower earning households are keeping up with and exceeding price increases.
+However, income in the lower quintiles have begun making gains.
+In 2018, 20% of King County households earned $40,214 or less.
+This represents an increase of 45.5% over the 2006 figure of $27,634, not adjusted for inflation.
+The second lowest quintile experienced 48% income growth between 2006 and 2018.
+Between 2013 and 2018, the lower two quintile experienced the fastest income growth, with household incomes increasing between 34% and 36%, making up for sluggish growth during the recession and immediately thereafter.

-The third quintile saw incomes increase 30% from 2006 to 2015.
-The 20% of King County households in the fourth quintile saw their incomes rise by 33%, well above inflation.
+The third quintile saw incomes increase 51% from 2006 to 2018.
+The 20% of King County households in the fourth quintile saw their incomes rise by 55%.

 Another concerning gap occurs when household income in King County is broken down by race.
 Median incomes for white and Asian households far exceed those of black or Latino households.
 While this is true across all of King County’s peer counties, the gap between white and black incomes in King County is among the widest in the group.
-In 2015, the median household income for a black household was $38,696 – or 48.3% that of a white household’s median income of $80,107.
-Among the peer counties, only New York County had a wider gap between black and white households.
+In 2018, the median household income for a black household was $55,152 – or 55% that of a white household’s median income of $100,298.
+Among the peer counties, only New York County and Cook County (Chicago) had a wider gap between black and white households.